John Rawls: Later life

-Rawls rarely gave interviews and, having both a stutter (partially caused by the deaths of two of his brothers, who died through infections contracted from Rawls) and a "bat-like horror of the limelight," did not become a public intellectual despite his fame.
+Rawls rarely gave interviews and, having both a stutter (which he attributed to the deaths of two of his brothers, who died through infections contracted from Rawls) and a "bat-like horror of the limelight", did not become a public intellectual despite his fame.
 He instead remained committed mainly to his academic and family life.

-In 1995, he suffered the first of several strokes, severely impeding his ability to continue to work.
-He was nevertheless able to complete The Law of Peoples, the most complete statement of his views on international justice, and published in 2001 shortly before his death Justice as Fairness: A Restatement, a response to criticisms of A Theory of Justice.
-Rawls died on November 24, 2002, at age 81, and was buried at the Mount Auburn Cemetery in Massachusetts.
-He was survived by his wife, Mard Rawls, and their four children, and four grandchildren.
+In 1995, he had the first of several strokes, severely impeding his ability to continue to work.
+He was nevertheless able to complete The Law of Peoples, the most complete statement of his views on international justice.
+Published in 2001 shortly before his death was Justice as Fairness: A Restatement, a response to criticisms of A Theory of Justice.
+Rawls died from heart failure at his home in Lexington, Massachusetts, on November 24, 2002, at age 81.
+He was buried at the Mount Auburn Cemetery in Massachusetts.
+He was survived by his wife, four children, and four grandchildren.

 Philosophical thought

 Rawls published three main books.
 The first, A Theory of Justice, focused on distributive justice and attempted to reconcile the competing claims of the values of freedom and equality.
 The second, Political Liberalism, addressed the question of how citizens divided by intractable religious and philosophical disagreements could come to endorse a constitutional democratic regime.
 The third, The Law of Peoples, focused on the issue of global justice.